 Yes, it is true that 25-30% of people with migraine experience the aura phase of a migraine.
-And if you have Migraine with aura not every migraine will in fact have an aura.
-Apparently only 20% of the time on average do they have an aura with their attack.
-Mine seem to have them more than that, but then there are a lot of auras we are talking about here for the brain to choose from.
+And if you have Migraine with aura, not every migraine will, in fact, have an aura.
+Apparently, only 20% of the time on average do they have an aura with their attack.
+Mine seems to have them more than that, but then there are a lot of auras we are talking about here for the brain to choose from.
 It certainly is a myth that every migraine comes with an aura.
 Heard that recently.
 No. There are types of migraine that do not have aura, such as migraine without aura.

 If you think you have auras that last longer than 1 hour remember the phases of a migraine are flexible in duration.
 You can have an aura last into the headache stage for example.
 However, this question was in fact studied.

 “Background According to ICHD-II, and as proposed for ICHD-III, non-hemiplegic migraine aura (NHMA) symptoms last between five and 60 minutes whereas hemiplegic migraine aura can be longer.
 In ICHD-III it is proposed to label aura longer than an hour and less than a week as probable migraine with aura.
 We tested whether this was appropriate based on the available literature.

 Methods We performed a systematic literature search identifying articles pertaining to a typical or prolonged duration of NHMA.
 We also performed a comprehensive literature search in order to identify all population-based studies or case series in which clinical features of NHMA, including but not restricted to aura duration, were reported, in order to gain a complete coverage of the available scientific data on aura duration.